ensn/mchvpractice/README.md

-# mchvpractise
+# Downloads are in releases
 Practise saves for speedrunning Minecraft: Java Edition Historical Versions

-Downloads are in releases